 - IACB – #IOs Init After Completed Before – this measures how many I/Os ‘jumped the queue’ and were serviced before the current I/O despite being submitted after.
 This is an optimization that improves throughput (by minimizing seeking) but can hurt the latency of some requests

-- IBCB – #IOs Init Before Completed Before – unclear what this really means
+- IBCB – #IOs Init Before Completed Before – see the comment below that explains this

 - QD/C – Queue Depth at Complete Time – this measures how many I/Os were queued up when the current I/O completed